Ga naar Nederlandstalige versie

 “Florida’s most stunning theme park”

 Space isn’t an issue at Wait Disney World.
 Unlike the resorts in Anaheim and Tokyo, Walt Disney World is free to use as much land as they need.
 That’s probably why the world’s largest Disney theme park was built here in Orlando.
 I’m talking about Disney’s Animal Kingdom, a park that has been part of Walt Disney World since 1998.
 Combining animal exhibits and amusement rides wasn’t new at that time, though.
 Busch Gardens Tampa, for example, had been doing a similar thing for many years and the concept also existed here in Europe.
 But you know Disney… and you know that Disney usually wants to do things in the most perfect way.
-In other words: Disney’s Animal Kingdom isn’t just your average zoo with a roller coaster.
+In other words: Disney’s Animal Kingdom isn’t just your average zoo with theme park rides.

 ROLLER COASTERS

-Dinosaur is a spectacular ride and the wait times are generally low.
-The park’s other dark ride, however, manages to create triple digit queues.
-I’m talking about Na’vi River Journey, one of the attractions at Pandora – The World of Avatar.
-Na’vi River Journey is a beautiful, but pretty short boat ride.
-And despite the fact that it features one of the most advanced audio-animatronics ever, I wouldn’t wait more than 30 minutes for it.
-Be sure to visit this ride as early as possible or make a reservation through Genie+ (if you’re willing to pay extra).
+Expedition Everest is a spectacular ride and the wait times are generally manageable.
+However, some of the park’s other top-tier attractions manage to create incredibly long queues on a daily basis.
+One of those attractions is Na’vi River Journey, a dark ride at Pandora – The World of Avatar.
+Na’vi River Journey is a charming and beautiful boat ride that features one of the most advanced audio-animatronics ever.
+Still, the ride is far from perfect.
+The ride duration is disappointingly short and story-wise, Na’vi River Journey fails to build up to a climax.
+That’s why I wouldn’t wait more than 30 minutes for it.
+Be sure to visit this ride as early as possible or make a reservation through Lightning Lane Multi Pass (if you’re willing to pay extra).

 ENTERTAINMENT